LispCookbook/cl-cookbook/iteration.md

   (print i))
 ~~~

-or, a generalized iteration clause for lists and vectors, use
+or, for a generalized iteration clause for lists and vectors, use
 `in-sequence` (you'll pay a speed penalty).

 Looping over a hash-table is also straightforward: